ShivamTripathi028/rak-chatbot-backend/product-categories/wisnode/rak7431/at-command-manual.md

 No additional information.
 ```

-3. <b>LORA_LEAVE_NETWORK Event</b> - In OTAA activation mode, if eight consecutive uplink confirmed packets do not receive a response, the LORA_LEAVE_NETWORK event will be triggered.
+3. **LORA_LEAVE_NETWORK Event** - In OTAA activation mode, if eight consecutive uplink confirmed packets do not receive a response, the LORA_LEAVE_NETWORK event will be triggered.
 After the LORA_LEAVE_NETWORK event is triggered, the module will stop sending LoRaWAN message and start OTAA activation again.
     * **Message format**:

 ```sh